TUM-DSE/uCache/README.md

 Expected time: ~5 mins with a PCI 5.0 SSD.
 ```

-3. To ensure that the VMs (and the VMM) are working as intended, execute `just -f benchmarks/init.just check_vms`
+3. To ensure that the VMs (and the VMM) are working as intended, execute `just -f benchmarks/init.just check_vms`.
 _Explanation_:
 ```
 This recipe boots a Linux VM and runs a simple command using ssh.
-Then it executes the native-example OSv VM.
+Then it executes the mmapbench OSv VM.

 Expected time: ~1 min.
 ```
 Note: we use the recipe `just ssh "poweroff"` to stop the Linux VM which leads in some cases to the following error: `error: Recipe 'ssh' failed on line 19 with exit code 255`.
 This is not a malfunctionning of the scripts.
+Note: If the Linux VM fails because of permissions on the key file, simply run `chmod 0600 nix/keyfile`.

 ## Run the benchmarks